 - progressing derivatives rule reform to introduce greater consistency between derivatives and securities rule requirements

-Our priorities for FY22 support the objectives outlined in the three-year Strategic Plan we published in June 2019, as impacted by the pandemic.
+Our priorities for FY23 reflect and support the objectives outlined in the Strategic Plan we published in June 2019.
 IIROC’s Mission is to protect investors and support healthy Canadian capital markets.
 Our Vision, which represents our definition of long-term success, is to demonstrate how our self-regulatory model serves the public interest by:

 - inspiring confidence and deterring wrongdoing by having and using robust and appropriate tools